THE LITTLE CHAMBER MUSIC SERIES THAT COULD SOCIETY

 WELCOME to The Little Chamber Music Series That Could!

-We are an organization committed to creating unique, free public performances and large-scale, inclusive community projects and events, combining original classical music with other diverse art forms.
+We are an organization committed to creating unique, free public performances and large-scale, inclusive community projects and events, combining contemporary classical music with other diverse art forms.

-The Little Chamber Music Series That Could Society is a Vancouver non-profit whose mandate is to create distinctive public events of the highest artistic calibre to engage new audiences with contemporary Canadian classical music.
-It is run by composer Mark Haney (Managing Artistic Director).
+The Little Chamber Music Series That Could Society is a non-profit whose mandate is to support diverse artistic practice through the creation of distinctive, free public events that engage new communities and audiences with innovative Canadian music combined with other art forms.
+It is run by Molly MacKinnon (Managing Artistic Director).